Operational funding components

 Note: You don’t need to apply for this grant.

-The out-of-hours music and art scheme provides professional tuition for children in years one to 8.
+The out-of-hours music and art scheme provides professional tuition for children in Year 1–8.
 The tuition is additional to any that your school staff might provide.

 How staff are employed under the scheme

-The board of trustees of the host school for the scheme is responsible for employing staff.
+The school board of the host school for the scheme is responsible for employing staff.

 We provide the host school with hours and supplementary funding to employ tutors and coordinators.
 They’re usually employed part-time.